A MUSICAL LIFE

 We teach Irish traditional music out of an amalgamated Clare, East Galway, and Limerick style that emigrated to Maryland in the 1970s via New York.
 Our local style is moderately paced and carefully ornamented.
 In our community are top-shelf players and teachers on the fiddle, flute, uilleann pipes, button accordion, concertina, tenor banjo, mandolin, piano, guitar, bouzouki, harp, and bodhrán.
 Between Annapolis, Baltimore, and Washington, DC, we also have several expert traditional singers.
 Our students have the opportunity to learn from any of these musicians.

-We teach Irish dancing out of a mostly Munster tradition that originated with dancing masters in the early 19th century.
+We teach Irish dancing out of a mostly Munster tradition that originated with dancing masters in the late 18th or early 19th century.
 Our students learn steps and figures as well as technique and stagecraft.
 Our focus is on turning out students who know Irish traditional music well and can put forward beautiful steps in an elegant, metrical style with clean technique.